openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

         5. The metadata should be compatible with existing search engines.

         6. Keep it simple!
-Unnecessary complexity has killed many a linked data project in the past.
+Unnecessary complexity has killed many linked data projects in the past.

     4. Figure out the technical & organisational structures to enable the community to evolve the standard over time.

 2. Convert some existing datasets to the new format. e.g.

-    5. Renewable Energy Planning Database (REPD)
+    1. Renewable Energy Planning Database (REPD)

-    6. System Wide Resource Register (SWRR)
+    2. System Wide Resource Register (SWRR)

-    7. Embedded Capacity Register (ECR)
+    3. Embedded Capacity Register (ECR)

-    8. (Once these conversions are done, these datasets will be crawlable by Google Dataset Search)
+    4. (Once these conversions are done, these datasets will be crawlable by Google Dataset Search)

 3. Work with existing data providers to help them convert their public data to the new format.